Eva-Navarrete/frontend-mod-1-preework-2.0/day_5/questions.md

   an object is better than an array because it gives you more opportunity to store data

-1. What questions do you still have about objects? im not sure if i really understand the definition of data.
+1. What questions do you still have about objects?
+  I'm not sure if i really understand the definition of data.